CUFP/cufp.org/README.md

 MPP is used as a templating tool and to auto-generate various other content.
 It is a preprocessor that allows programmatically inserting content into virtually any other kind of text file.
-One inserts MPP sections delimited in a customizalbe way, e.g. enclosed in double parentheses (( )) or double curly braces {{ }}, and within such a section you can for example write an arbitrary bash command.
+One inserts MPP sections delimited in a customizable way, e.g. enclosed in double parentheses (( )) or double curly braces {{ }}, and within such a section you can for example write an arbitrary bash command.
 MPP will run the command and replace the MPP section with whatever the command